-ISPA's main regulatory activity is in making representations on behalf of the industry to Government bodies, such as the Home Office, the Department for Business, Innovation and Skills and Ofcom, through responding to Government consultations and in face to face meetings.
+ISPA's main regulatory activity is in making representations on behalf of the industry to Government bodies, such as the Home Office, the Department for Business, Energy and Industrial Strategy and Ofcom, through responding to Government consultations and in face to face meetings.

 Government and political representatives often approach ISPA for its knowledge and expertise, and access to the relevant industry stakeholders concerned with particular issues.

 ISPA's regulatory activity is coordinated through four subgroups which focus on particular issues of ongoing concern to the Membership.

 The subgroups are run by Secretariat and chaired by Industry representatives.
 Discussion takes place online, and in face-to-face meetings.

 This is an important part of ISPA membership and all members are encouraged to actively participate in the subgroups.

 The ISPA Broadband subgroup is concerned with regulatory areas relating to the provision of broadband services in the UK.